-Pursuant to Tax Code Section 41.66(i), the ARB must schedule hearing requests filed by property owners or their designated agents under Tax Code Section 1.111 for a specific time and date; however, the property owner or agent can request to postpone a hearing if it is not started by an ARB panel or the full ARB within two hours of the scheduled hearing time.
-The postponement request must contain the mailing address of email address of the person the postponement.
-The ARB must respond in writing or by email to the postponement request not later than the 7th day after the date of receipt of the request.
+Pursuant to Tax Code Section 41.66(i), the ARB must schedule hearing requests filed by property owners or their designated agents under Tax Code Section 1.111 for a specific time and date.

 3. Scheduling Hearings for Multiple Accounts